-3. Tune all the fifths from the flat side of F around the circle of keys absolutely perfect until you hit F♯.
+3. Tune all the fifths from the flat side of F around the circle of keys absolutely pure until you hit F♯.

 4. Tune e' initially pure to a, then lower it a little, squeezing the interval so it has a perceptible beat.
 (If you’ve been tuning Vallotti, you are already used to the sound of sixth-comma fifths.
-If you are a piano tuner, these sixth-comma fifths beat exactly twice as fast as you expect from the same intervals in equal temperament).
-Drop down the octave now to e, which of course must be tuned perfect.
+If you are a piano tuner, these sixth-comma fifths beat exactly twice as fast as you expect from the same intervals in Equal Temperament).
+Drop down the octave now to e, which of course must be tuned pure.

-5. Find b by making a perfect fifth up from e.
+5. Find b by making a pure fifth up from e.
 The 5th made from the b to your already-tuned f♯' will not be perfect, but again a sixth of a comma narrow.

 6. Middle c' comes next.
-Tune it a perfect fifth above your f, and then squeeze the interval a little.
+Tune it a pure fifth above your f, and then squeeze the interval a little.

-7. Find your g' above middle c', again tuning the fifth perfect and then squeezing it.
-Drop down the octave to place the perfect g.
+7. Find your g' above middle c', again tuning the fifth pure and then squeezing it.
+Drop down the octave to place the pure g.

 9. Again, if all your tempered fifths beat a little more rapidly in turn as you ascend the keyboard, you’ve done a good job: f–c', g–d', a–e', b–f♯', c'–g' & d'–a'.
 All the other intermediate ones are pure: f♯–c♯', a♭–e♭', etc.